-A number of international frameworks, such as the Chemical Weapons Convention (CWC), the Australia Group (AG), and the Wassenaar Arrangement, contribute a coordinated multilateral effort to stem the proliferation of chemical weapons (CW).
-To serve their purpose, these frameworks contain lists of chemicals that can be employed as chemical warfare agents, i.e. the toxic chemicals on which chemical weapons are based, or precursors for their synthesis.
-Moreover, the World Customs Organization (WCO) maintains a document in which it compiles many of the chemicals in these international frameworks.
-Some of these lists are a compilation of exact structures, where each chemical is individually enumerated.
-Other lists comprise both exact structures as well as families of chemicals identified by a common scaffold with variable substituents.
+A number of international frameworks, such as the Chemical Weapons Convention (CWC), the Australia Group (AG), and the Wassenaar Arrangement, contribute to a coordinated multilateral effort to stem the proliferation of chemical weapons (CW).
+To serve their purpose, these frameworks contain lists of chemicals that can be employed as chemical warfare agents, i.e. the toxic chemicals on which chemical weapons are based, or precursors for their synthesis (hereafter referred to as CW-control lists).
+Some of these CW-control lists are a compilation of exact structures, where each chemical is individually enumerated.
+Other lists comprise both exact structures as well as families of chemicals identified by a common scaffold with variable substituents (note 1).

 To assist the implementation of CWC mandates, support export controls, and promote chemical security in general, other intergovernmental organizations and individual countries incorporate these CW-control lists in their regulations and national legislation, often integrated with the addition of other chemicals.
 Moreover, further control lists are crafted by international organizations and national authorities.
 Some examples are listed below.

 - World Customs Organization.
 The World Customs Organization (WCO) maintains a document – the Strategic Trade Control Enforcement Implementation Guide – in which, it compiles, among other items, many of the chemicals in the above mentioned international frameworks.